GowthamVasishta/Probability-Theory/Probability-Space.md

    If “rain on Monday,” “rain on Tuesday,” “rain on Wednesday,” … are events, then “rain on some day” must also be an event.

    **Intuition:** Probability should not only apply to the single events, but also to combined events.

+In short, $\sigma$$-field always includes "everything happens", the  "opposite" of any event and combination of events.